The Dick Emery Show, 1963

 No stranger to success or television, Emery had starred in Educating Archie in the 1950’s, Hancock’s Half Hour and The Army Game.

 The Dick Emery show ran irregularly on BBC 1 between 1963 and 1981.
+By it’s final episode in 1981 The dick Emery Show had notched up 163 episodes over 19 series.

 For no known reason the show does not benefit from repeat showings like many other shows of the day.
 In a BBC Radio 2 documentary it was suggested that perhaps it was dated by today’s standards or just too politically incorrect for today’s television audiences.